Ragon Institute: Facilities

+400 Technology Square

 Researchers, staff, and collaborators occupy approximately 74,675 sq ft of the facility at 400 Technology Square, Cambridge, Massachusetts, consisting of floors 7–10, half the 1st floor, and 3,000 sq ft on the basement level.
 The building also features a Biosafety Level 3 (BL3) lab, which will provide scientists in the community access to a dedicated 12-color high-speed cell sorter and microscopy.
 The first floor has a 160-seat auditorium with audio-visual and conferencing capabilities which is used for weekly seminars as well as community events.

+600 Main Street

+On June 24, 2024, the Ragon Institute celebrated its 15th anniversary and opened a 300,000-square-foot building in Cambridge, on Kendall Square at 600 Main St. and includes a lab and workspace and is Leed Gold certified by the U.S. Green Building Council.

+Operations

+The Ragon Institute operates on harnessing the immune system to prevent and cure human disease through interdisciplinary collaboration.
+Scientists from immunology, genetics, infectious diseases, and computational biology work together to advance global health initiatives.

+The Institute is structured around three core research programs: